marjoleinF/curtail/README.md

 #>    8.00   16.00   18.00   17.37   19.00   20.00
 ```

-Indeed, we were able to reduce the number of items administered somewhat.
-However, this also yielded 4 incorrect decisions (missed at-risk observations).
+We were able to reduce the number of items administered only slightly, at the cost of four incorrect decisions.

 Perhaps we want to inspect test length distributions for at-risk or not-at-risk observations only:

 ``` r
 hist(tmp$current.item[tmp$SCrisk], xlab = "Number of items administered",